shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/090-checkout.md

 [titleEn]: <>(Step 9: Checkout logic)

+You're already putting a bundle into the cart, or at least you created a new line item with a custom type `swagbundle`.
+And that's the scenario given for this chapter, which will be all about properly handling this new line item type and therefore changing the cart's behavior.

 ## Creating a cart processor/collector

 To implement an extension for the cart you have to implement two interfaces:
-1. `\Shopware\Core\Checkout\Cart\CartDataCollectorInterface`
+- `\Shopware\Core\Checkout\Cart\CartDataCollectorInterface`
-2. `\Shopware\Core\Checkout\Cart\CartProcessorInterface`
+- `\Shopware\Core\Checkout\Cart\CartProcessorInterface`

 What are these classes for?

-With the `\Shopware\Core\Checkout\Cart\CartDataCollectorInterface` you can enrich your cart with further data.
-So far you have only one generic line item of type `swagbundle` into the cart, but does not define what price it has or what products are in it.
+With the `CartDataCollectorInterface` you can enrich your cart with further data.
+This interface's `collect` method is the right spot to fetch data using the DAL repositories.
-Implementing the `\Shopware\Core\Checkout\Cart\CartProcessorInterface`, you can intervene in the calculation process of the cart.
-Here you have for example the possibility to access subtotals.
+Implementing the `CartProcessorInterface`, you can intervene in the calculation process of the cart.
+For example, you can access subtotals here.
+This is where you're going to calculate the price for your bundle, using the prices of the products of your bundle.

 Why are these two processes separated from each other?

 As you will notice later, the separation of these two processes offers a serious advantage.
-But first of all the information is sufficient that you can control more precisely when you want to enrich data and when you want to calculate prices.
+For example, you can control more precisely when you want to enrich data and when you want to calculate prices, you don't have to do all this in just one class.

+Those classes affect the cart process, hence they will reside in the directory `<plugin root>/src/Core/Checkout/Bundle/Cart/`.
+This is up for change and only dependant on the namespace you're using and the way you registered those classes.
+The latter will be explained later in this tutorial as well, don't worry.

 ### Implementing the `collect` function

+Create a new file `BundleCartProcessor.php` in the directory mentioned above, create the respective class `BundleCartProcessor`, and have it implement the `CartDataCollectorInterface`.

-As described above, your task here is to enrich the bundle line items in the cart with information.
+As described above, your task here is to enrich the bundle line items in the cart with information, since right now there's only a generic empty line item in the cart with the type `swagbundle`.
-Below is the complete source code for implementing your `\Shopware\Core\Checkout\Cart\CartDataCollectorInterface` for your bundle plugin.
+Below is the complete source code for implementing your `CartDataCollectorInterface` for your bundle plugin.
-This is explained in more detail below.
+It is explained in detail below the sourcecode.

 ```php
 <?php declare(strict_types=1);